 Diet and nutrition affect virtually all aspects of our health.
-Eating a healthy, balanced diet has been shown to reduce the risk of a myriad of health conditions, from heart disease and stroke, to diabetes and obesity.
+Eating a healthy, balanced diet has been shown to reduce the risk of a myriad of health conditions, from heart disease and stroke to diabetes and obesity.
 Diet can also affect our mental health, with several studies suggesting that certain diets may reduce the risk of developing depression and anxiety.

-Food can either fuel or foil a workout, and research shows that combining a healthy diet with adequate exercise offers more benefits than improving diet alone.
+Food can either fuel or foil a workout, and research shows that combining a healthy diet with adequate exercise offers more benefits than improving a diet alone.

-The right combination of fluids, carbohydrates and protein, eaten at the right time, can improve athletic performance and decrease fatigue.
+The right combination of fluids, carbohydrates, and protein, eaten at the right time, can improve athletic performance and decrease fatigue.
 Poor dietary choices, like eating right before a high-intensity cardio workout, can lead to increased nausea and make exercise more challenging.

 What we eat also impacts sleep quality and duration.
-Caffeine is notorious for making it more difficult to fall asleep and eating too close to bedtime can lead to sleep disruptions.
+Caffeine is notorious for making it more difficult to fall asleep, and eating too close to bedtime can lead to sleep disruptions.

 Exercise is a cornerstone of health and benefits nearly every system in the body.
 Many of the benefits are seen immediately, like reduced anxiety, lowered blood pressure, and better sleep.

-Consistent exercise offers even more long term benefits, including better weight management, stronger bones, and a reduced risk of more than 35 diseases.
+Consistent exercise offers even more long-term benefits, including better weight management, stronger bones, and a reduced risk of more than 35 diseases.

 A substantial amount of research has shown that getting regular exercise can improve sleep.
-Both aerobic exercise (like cardio and running), as well as resistance exercise (like weightlifting) can improve sleep quality.
+Both aerobic exercise (like cardio and running), as well as resistance exercise (like weightlifting), can improve sleep quality.

 Sleep offers the body and brain time to restore and recover, affecting nearly every tissue in the body.
-According to the National Sleep Foundation, most adults need at least 7 to 9 hours of sleep, yet almost one third of Americans are getting less than 6 hours per night.
+According to the National Sleep Foundation, most adults need at least 7 to 9 hours of sleep, yet almost one-third of Americans are getting less than 6 hours per night.